 About the Collection

 Dedicated to the music and his craft, Freedman wanted the tapes to be always available to the bands he recorded.
 However, magnetic media is subject to degradation over time.
 He alerted the public to the massive nature of this preservation proposal through multiple articles in newspapers; thus, Harvard University became aware of a once in a lifetime opportunity to collaborate on an exclusive project and approached Freedman with a feasible way to preserve and make available the life’s work of a creative visionary.

-Both Arthur Freedman and Harvard University welcome the help of legitimate band members to provide set lists, personnel listings, associated artworks, posters, records, tapes, cds, websites, Facebook pages and as much information about the bands contained in this collection as possible.
-By doing so, they will be able to access this collection while enriching its depth.
+At this time, both Arthur Freedman and Harvard University welcome the help of band members and fans.
+We are searching for musicians to secure permission to stream the recordings for free on a new website dedicated to this collection.
+And we are asking all who frequented Boston clubs in this era to help us gather setlists, personnel listings, venue information, associated artworks, posters, records, tapes, CDs, websites, Facebook pages and as much information about the bands contained in this collection as possible.
+By doing so, they will be able to expand access this collection while enriching its depth.

 Research & Re-use

-A detailed finding aid describing the Arthur Freedman Collection at the HFA is available in Hollis for Archival Discovery.
+A detailed finding aid describing the contents of the Arthur Freedman Collection at the HFA and a finding aid for the audio portion housed at the Loeb Music Library are available in Hollis for Archival Discovery.

 A small set of videotapes have been reformatted and are available for research.
 Preservation will need to be done on each item prior to access, so researchers should plan accordingly by requesting material 3-4 weeks in advance.